 [Regulation 254 inserted in Gazette 31 Oct 2006 p.
 4599-600.]

 [255.
-Repealed in Gazette 31 Oct 2006 p.
+Deleted in Gazette 31 Oct 2006 p.
 4600.]

 [256.
-Repealed in Gazette 19 Dec 2000 p.
+Deleted in Gazette 19 Dec 2000 p.
 7274.]

 257. Supply to large premises

 Where electricity is to be supplied to premises of considerable size or with a large or a fluctuating load and the network operator deems it necessary to install transformers at the site the consumer shall provide an accessible space and enclosure to the satisfaction of the network operator for the transformers, switchgear and associated apparatus.
 The network operator shall have the right to use such equipment in the usual manner for supply to other consumers.
 All circuit breakers and fuses used on premises where transformers are installed on or near to the site shall be of a fault rating to the satisfaction of the network operator.